Volunteer – Wake Forest & Wake Prep

 Prerequisites:

-1. Must have a personal relationship with Christ, and a desire to mentor children between the ages of 6-12.
+1. Must have a personal relationship with Christ, and a desire to mentor children between the ages of 6 and 12.
 No track experience is necessary.

 2. Must submit to a background check.